Which Phone Has Better Night Photography: The iPhone 14 or Galaxy S23?

 When looking for your next phone upgrade, you will likely weigh a few features carefully, such as battery life, screen size, and cost.
 Now that many phones come packed with standard feature sets, they don’t vary too greatly in daily performance.
 It’s in the added bells and whistles that carriers distinguish their flagship models.

 One such perk is night photography, an increasingly popular photo mode that allows you to capture stunning after-dark shots with multiple cameras.
-Whether you’re using a Samsung Night Mode camera or an iPhone 14 camera, this mode also includes auto-retouching and light balancing.
+Whether you’re using a Samsung Night Mode camera or an iPhone Night Mode camera, this mode also includes auto-retouching and light balancing.

-If you often take photos at night, you probably want to know which smartphone has the best photography from Apple and Samsung’s leading devices.
-Between the Samsung S23 camera and iPhone 14 camera, we’ll look at options, low-light results, and device pricing so you can make the most informed decision when you’re ready for a new smartphone.
+If you often take photos at night, you probably want to know which smartphone has the best low-light photography between Apple and Samsung’s popular devices.
+Between the Samsung Galaxy S23 camera and the iPhone 14 camera, we’ll look at options, low-light results, and device pricing so you can make the most informed decision when you’re ready for a new smartphone.

 Image courtesy of Zee Tech on YouTube